Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Comparison of the ISM properties of the CMZ and the solar circle

-\section{Comparison of the ISM properties of the CMZ and the Solar Circle}
+\section{Comparison of the ISM properties of the CMZ and the solar circle}

-In this section we will explore in detail the properties of the simulated ISM.
-We put emphasis on the differences between the two high-resolution regions to understand and quantify the effect of the special environment of the CMZ on the ISM and SF.
+In this section, we explore in detail the properties of the simulated ISM.
+We emphasize the differences between the two high-resolution regions to understand and quantify the effect of the special environment of the CMZ on the ISM and SF.